Gruffydd ap Rhys ap Thomas: Early life

 In the reign of Richard III his father's loyalty was questioned to the house of York as support grew for Henry of Richmond (later Henry VII of England).
 Around the time of Richard's usurpation and Buckingham's rebellion in 1483, as a way of keeping Rhys ap Thomas's loyalty, Richard demanded an oath of allegiance from Gruffydd's father as well as demanding that his young son Gruffydd be in his own custody.
 Rhys assured Richard of his loyalty but refused to hand over young Gruffydd, who was only four or five at the time.

 When Gruffydd was older he became a member of Prince Arthur's household.
 Henry VII of England aimed to have his son friends with influential young men with powerful fathers in Henry's kingdom, and Gruffydd's father was one of the most powerful men in Wales after the death of Jasper Tudor in 1495, and he was chosen to serve the young Prince.
-Gruffydd and Prince Arthur seem to have been quite close; in 1501 Gruffydd was made a Knight of the Garter, and was with Arthur and his bride Catherine of Aragon when they returned to Ludlow in December 1501; and was there for Arthur's death in April 1502.
+Gruffydd and Prince Arthur seem to have been quite close; in 1501 Gruffydd was made a Knight of the Garter, and was with Arthur and his bride Katherine of Aragon when they returned to Ludlow in December 1501; and was there for Arthur's death in April 1502.